 “There’s no need to go to council websites and find the right place to report it to or phone a helpline and sit waiting in a queue for your call to be answered.
 You don’t even need to know where you are as you can use your location settings on your phone to do that automatically if you want to.
-Hopefully given time the statistics will be at help councils predict where fly-tippers operate.”
+Hopefully, given time, the statistics will help councils predict where fly-tippers operate.”

 Now Martin is calling on skip hire and waste firms to join the fight.
 “The app is currently live and free from the Apple and Google Play stores,” he explained.
 “But shortly we will be adding a price comparison element.